-The Paskow Sanctuary, Winer Chapel, large social hall, gift shop, meat and dairy kitchens and main office are all located in the main building.
-Rabbi Spiegel and Hazzan Duek also have offices in this building.
-The Kane Community Center, located across the plaza from the main building, houses the Wolfson Auditorium, Cohen Family Library, Scherr Office, adult lounge and art room.
-The Ner Tamid Education Center provides our children with state-of-the-art classrooms, youth lounge, teacher’s lounge, dairy kitchen and offices for the Religious School, Early Childhood Education and Youth Directors and staff.
+The Paskow Sanctuary, Winer Chapel, Spiegel Hall, gift shop, meat and dairy kitchens, and main office are all located in the main building.
+Rabbi Averbach and Hazzan Duek also have offices in this building.
+The Kane Community Center, located across the plaza from the main building, houses the Wolfson Auditorium, Cohen Family Library, Scherr Rabbi Emeritus Office, adult lounge, and art room.
+The Ner Tamid Education Center provides our children with state-of-the-art classrooms, youth lounge, teacher’s lounge, dairy kitchen and offices for the Religious School, Early Childhood Education, and Youth Directors and staff.
 The grounds are beautifully maintained with a great lawn in front of the Ner Tamid Education Center and multiple age-appropriate playgrounds in the back of the building.

 The Main Building

 The Paskow Sanctuary seats approximately 350 people.
 During the High Holydays and other large functions, the wall separating the sanctuary from the social hall can be opened for additional seating.
 The unusual ark flanked by beautiful stained glass windows gives the room a warm and spiritual feel.

 The Winer Chapel, small and intimate, is perfect for minyan services.
 The social hall seats approximately 300 people.
 With both dairy and meat kitchens, we can provide extended kiddushes and Shabbat dinners catered by the Women of TEC as well as more elaborate lunches and dinners catered by our exclusive kosher caterer, Nana's Kosher Catering.
 The gift shop houses a beautiful and extensive collection of Judaic items.

 Kane Community Center